icolomina/symfony-soroban-example/README.md

 Introduce an amount and click on the *Send deposit* button.

-> I hve problems sending the deposit because the contract token transfer funcion throws a function trapped error.
+> I have problems sending the deposit because the contract token transfer funcion throws a function trapped error.

 ### Plus
 There is a *stimulus* controller on the path *assets/controllers/wallet_controller.js* which shows how to interact with the freighter wallet and get the user's public key.